TorCanHack/Recipe-page/README.md

 ## Acknowledgments

 My hat tip goes to the awesome frontend mentor team.
-Thank you for this amazing challenege.
+Thank you for this amazing challenge.